CoryxKenshin

-Cory DeVante Williams (born November 9, 1992), known online as CoryxKenshin, is an American YouTuber, writer and actor.
-Williams joined YouTube on April 26, 2009.
-Known for his comedic playthroughs of horror games, Williams was ranked the fourth top creator in the United States in 2021.
+Cory DeVante Williams (born November 9, 1992), known online as CoryxKenshin, (Note: Chiefly pronounced as "Cory Kenshin" but sometimes pronounced with the "X") is an American YouTuber, writer and actor.
+Williams joined YouTube in 2009.
+Known for his comedic playthroughs of horror games, Williams was ranked the fourth top creator in the United States in 2021 and has amassed a massive cult following on social media known as "the Samurai".